 Hi Everyone.
 Time for yet another Virtual Tour with your virtual hiking boots!
 I have to say I can’t wait to revisit these favorite walks of mine for real when the times allow.

 Walking is probably my favorite pastime and of course in Ireland we have a wealth of routes to choose from.
-I love getting out for a good stroll especially at this time of the year.
-There’s nothing like wrapping up snug and warm in your favorite Aran sweater on a bright crisp autumn day and getting out there to kick some leaves!
-So let’s get on the road!
+I love getting out for a good stroll no matter what the time of year.
+June is particularly beautiful though!

 Lulu’s 5 Favorite Irish Walks

 As regular readers will know, county Sligo holds a very special place in my heart.
 It’s my go to place to get away from it all so I’m going to begin and end my list of favorite Irish walks in my favorite Irish county.
 The Gortarowey looped walk takes about an hour and a half and the distance is around 5km.
 What I love about this walk is that it just keeps on giving.
 The walk begins in secluded lush wooodlands and then opens out and you find yourself at the foot of the mighty Benbulben.
 It also offers stunning views of Donegal Bay, Mullaghmore and the Slieve League mountain. (we’ll be taking a stroll in that area later!)